Skip to content

 • kasan_save_stack(flags) — captures the current call stack into a ring buffer of stack records

-• kasan_set_track(track, flags) — stores the captured stack in the object's kasan_track metadata
+• kasan_set_track(track, stack) — stores the captured stack in the object's kasan_track metadata

 struct kasan_alloc_meta {